robdrimmie/imtg/devlog/rmd/project.md

 ✅🟠🚩 = status
 * = current task

+*NOTE:* This list is not a commitment to you, it is a reference for me.
+There is no guarantee that any of these items will be implemented.

 ## big tasks (not prioritized, but a little bit preference-ized)
 - 🟠 improve item generation
   - flitting from vendors to characters should work